 The Foundation's annual fund pledges are contributions from individuals and corporations which are available for general and specific use.
 The pledges are recorded as temporarily restricted if the donor designates that the pledge is to be used for operations in a future period.
-The Foundation historically has not experienced significant losses related to uncollectable pledges.
-Management considers all pledges to be collectible and therefore, has not provided a reserve for doubtful accounts.
+The Foundation provides for losses on pledges receivable using the allowance method.
+The allowance is based on an analysis of specific donors, taking into consideration the age of past due amounts.
+It is the Foundation's policy to charge off uncollectible pledges receivable when management determines the receivable will not be collected.